 You decide upgrades, monthly rent, potential tenants, etc.

-Obviously it requires more efforts and active work.
+Obviously, it requires more effort and active work.

 Potential higher returns.